marcduiker/azure-functions-university/lessons/table.md

     }
     ```

-8. Ensure that the storage emulator is started.
+7. Ensure that the storage emulator is started.
 Then build & run the `AzureFunctions.Table` Function App.

-9. Ensure that there's at least one entity present in the `players` Table.
-Copy the `PartitionKey` and `RowKey` for that entity.
+8. Ensure that there's at least one entity present in the `players` Table.
+Copy the `PartitionKey` and `RowKey` for that entity to use in in the next step.

-10. Do a GET request to the endpoint and update the `PARTITION_KEY` and `ROW_KEY` fields with the values from the previous step:
+9. Do a GET request to the endpoint and update the `PARTITION_KEY` and `ROW_KEY` fields with the values from the previous step:

     ```http
     GET http://localhost:7071/api/GetPlayerByRegionAndIdTableInput/PARTITION_KEY/ROW_KEY